tigr0w/BC-SECURITY_Empire/.github/ci-and-release.md

 A side effect of this is its possible for a version bump to be empty (no changes) and still be released.

 ### 1. cherry-pick any changes from BC-SECURITY/Empire#main to BC-SECURITY/Empire-Sponsors#private-main

+Pull requests that should be merged from `main` to `private-main` can be auto-cherry-picked using the `Prerelease - Cherry Pick Main` workflow.
+Add the label `auto-cherry-pick` to the pull request and upon merge, it will open a pull request into `BC-SECURITY/Empire-Sponsors#private-main`, assuming no conflicts.
+If there are conflicts, you must cherry-pick the commits manually.
+See the steps below.

+If you forgot to add the label, the workflow can be manually run, just enter the commit hash as an input to the workflow.

 If you don't feel comfortable pushing to `private-main`, you can branch from `private-main` before cherry-picking and open a pull request to merge into `private-main`.

 ```bash